ce-apac-project-idp/backstage-idp/README.md

 # Run Locally

-1. To run Backstage locally, you will need a `app-config.local.yaml` file in the root directory of this repo.
-Reach out to one of the IdP team members if you need more information / a copy of it.
+1. To run Backstage locally, you will need,
+ - `app-config.local.yaml`: Config file in the root directory of this repo.
+Reach out to one of the IDP team members if you need more information / a copy of it.
+ - `.env`: Environment variables you will be using in app-config(local).yaml.
+Rename `.env.template` to make your `.env`
 2. Make sure you have `node 18` installed on your machine.
 Then run:

 ```
 yarn install
 ```
 > N.B. run the command at root directory level

 3. To start the application, run: